waldur/ansible-waldur-generator/README.md

 **Attribute Inference**: To simplify configuration, you can specify an offering_type.
 The generator will then look for a corresponding schema in the OpenAPI specification (e.g., Marketplace.Volume becomes MarketplaceVolumeCreateOrderAttributes) and automatically generate all the necessary attribute_params.
 Any manually defined attribute_params will override the inferred ones, allowing for customization.

+**Termination Attributes**: You can define a set of optional parameters that will be passed as attributes in the termination order.
+This is useful for resources that require extra options during deletion, such as forcing destruction or deleting associated sub-resources.
+This is configured under the `operations.delete` key.
+You can use the `maps_to` field to define a different name for the attribute in the API payload.

 -   **Workflow:** This plugin encapsulates a complex, multi-step process:
     -   **`state: present`**: